AxaFrance/webengine-dotnet/src/AxaFrance.WebEngine.Doc/tutorials/linear-script-java.md

 ## Steps to build Test Automation Solution using Linear Scripting
 ### Step 1: Create a Test Project

-First, you need to install :JDK 8, maven and lombok
+Prerequisites for linear Approach : JDK 8, maven and lombok

 Then, create a simple project or you can clone this sample project.